vanHeemstraSystems/flask-babylonjs/300/1000/100/100/README.md

 flask_app/app/templates/navbar.html

 As you can see, the navigation bar will render correctly and even the hamburger icon functionality will work by toggling the mobile menu on smaller devices.

+This configuration can also be found on the [Flask starter project](https://github.com/themesberg/tailwind-flask-starter) from GitHub where Flask, Tailwind CSS, and Flowbite are already configured and you can start building websites right away.